MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## System Logging (Saturday 24th July 2020)

+Not a significant amout of development going on over the weekend but I managed to add some logging to the system.
+Log coverage is a little sparse at the moment but that's not really an issue with the system in such a large state of flux.
+I went with Pino for logging.
+I usually would go with Winston, but felt that this project would be a good opportunity to try out something a little different.
+At the moment, i'm not completely sure if Pino is the right choice or not, on paper, it should be totally fine though.
+I'll just have to wait and see.

+I previously activated CodeQL on the project in Github.
+It scans all Pull Requests and the develop branch for security vulnerabilities.
+When I first activated this, it flagged a potential security risk with the command execution code.
+I did implement a fix that would mitigate the issue however the analysis tool did not seem to recognise the fix I put in place.
+At the time I tested to make sure the vulnerability was patched and added a comment block to the code.
+Finally, I told Github it was mistaken and ignored the warning.

+When Adding logging code, I changed the system sufficiently enough that my acknowledgement was no longer honoured and it began to re-flag the false error.
+To get around this, I re-implemented the entire commandFactory.
+This actually turned out to be a good thing as the new solution is a lot nicer.
+It will give me a lot more control going forward over the way that commands work.

 ## Getting Testy & Daos (Wednesday 21st July 2021)

 In implementing the unit tests for the player model, i've refactored the way the